merenlab/merenlab.org/data/micr-obs-future/index.md

 This section explains how to download and quality filter short metagenomic reads from the Hawaii Ocean Time-Series ([Biller et al., 2018](https://doi.org/10.1038/sdata.2018.176), [Mende et al., 2017](https://doi.org/10.1038/s41564-017-0008-3)), the Bermuda Atlantic Time-series Study ([Biller et al. 2018](https://doi.org/10.1038/sdata.2018.176)) OceaTARA Oceans project ([Sunagawa et al., 2015](https://doi.org/10.1126/science.1261359)), the Malaspina Expedition ([Sánchez et al., 2024](https://doi.org/10.1038/s41597-024-02974-1)), the Bio-GO-SHIP project ([Larkin et al., 2021](https://doi.org/10.1038/s41597-021-00889-9)), the bioGEOTRACES project ([Biller et al. 2018](https://doi.org/10.1038/sdata.2018.176)), and the Ocean Sampling Day project ([Kopf et al., 2015](https://doi.org/10.1186/s13742-015-0066-5)), as used in this analysis.

 {:.notice}
 All metagenomes we analyzed are publicly available through the European Nucleotide Archive ([ENA](https://www.ebi.ac.uk/ena/browser/home)) and [NCBI](https://www.ncbi.nlm.nih.gov).
-The accession numbers to each project are given above in the Summary table at the top of this workflow.
+The accession numbers to each project are given in the Summary table at the top of this workflow.

 {:.notice}
-If you are reproducing this workflow, please note that we are downloading metagenomes from a total of **1826** samples.
+If you are reproducing this workflow, please note that we are using metagenomes from a total of **1826** samples.
 Make sure you have the storage and computational resources to handle them.

 ### Downloading the metagenomes

-To download the metagenomes, we will use anvi'o's `[sra_download`](https://anvio.org/help/main/workflows/sra-download/).
-For this, we need a `SRA_accession_list.txt` for each project and a `download_config.json` config file.
+To download the metagenomes, we used anvi'o's [`sra_download`](https://anvio.org/help/main/workflows/sra-download/).
+For this, we needed a `SRA_accession_list.txt` for each project and a `download_config.json` config file.

 #### Prepare the download